Willtl/heurisko/README.md

 # Heurisko - A C++ open source parallel metaheuristic framework for continuous and combinatorial optimization
-The project uses qmake.
-The qmake generates platform dependent makefiles.
-The project is configured to the QtCreator IDE, however, it can be easilly adapted to other IDEs.
+The project uses qmake, which is responsible to generates platform dependent makefiles.
+However, the project can be easilly adapted for other IDEs.
 ### List of implemented population-based metaheuristics:
 - Differential Evolution
    - Mutation scheme variants: